youyanggu/covid19_projections/index.md

 ## Recent Updates

-* **June 10:** We have narrowed our confidence intervals for US country-level projections to account for increased certainty.
+* **June 10:** We have narrowed our confidence intervals for US country-level projections to account for increased certainty regarding reopenings.
 See how we compute confidence intervals [here](/model-details/#confidence-intervals).
 * **June 8:** We added a map that shows how cases are changing in each state/country.
 Scroll down below to see it, or click [here](#covid-19-dashboard)
 * **June 6:** We launched a new [Maps](/maps) page to better visualize our projections for both US states, Europe, and global countries